-The acquisition phase of a survey is the most expensive element.
-Therefore it is essential that this phase is optimised by undertaking adequate pre-survey planning.
+The acquisition of data is the most expensive element of a seabed mapping project.
+Therefore, it is essential that this phase of a survey is optimised by undertaking adequate pre-survey planning.
 This section of the guidelines identifies key aspects of the planning phase that can be improved for more efficient and effective surveys.
-They also present tools and resources available (some imminent) that can help (Table 3).
-These resources are also hosted on the AusSeabed website, and we encourage using the website to discover the full breath of available resources.
+They also present tools and resources available that can help (Table 3).
+These resources are also hosted on the AusSeabed website, and we encourage using the website to discover the full breath of available resources and future updates.
 The IHO C-13 Manual on Hydrography also provides an appendix on planning considerations and how to best calculate survey timings.